steveseguin/vdo.ninja/README.md

 Here are some cheatsheets to help you get started:

+** Please note, obs.ninja has rebranded to vdo.ninja.
+The two domains are not compatible, so ensure all links used are for one site and not both, else things might fail.

 ### [VDO Ninja Basic Concepts Cheatsheet](basicconcepts/cheatsheet_obsn_basic_concepts.md)
 Learn the basic concepts of VDO Ninja: Rooms, Control Center and Scenes
 [![OBS Ninja | cheat-sheet](basicconcepts/OBSN_basic_concepts_thumbnail.jpg)](basicconcepts/cheatsheet_obsn_basic_concepts.md)